 Who seeks chiropractors?

 It is common that people seek chiropractic help when they are in pain, but they come for different reasons.
 It is not necessary to wait for pain or other symptoms to go to a chiropractor.
-Chiropractic patients are all kinds of people, from newborns to the elderly.
+Chiropractic patients are all kinds of people, from children to the elderly.

 The chiropractors job description